Timings : 6:00 AM - 8:00 PM

-The Great Rann of Kutch, a large area of salt marshland, is located in the District of Kutch, in the western state of India, Gujarat.
-The vast expanse is situated in the Thar Desert and is formed of salt marshes which create a mesmerising view that attracts travellers from all over the world.
+The Great Rann of Kutch, is a large area of salt marshland, is located in the District of Kutch, in the western state of India, Gujarat.
+The vast expanse is situated in the Thar Desert and is formed of salt marshes.
 Sunsets at the Great Rann of Kutch are a treat to the eyes after exploring the region.
-Watching the moon on a full moon night in the captivating surroundings of the Great Rann of Kutch will make you feel like you are on a different planet altogether.

 The region is divided into two parts, the Great Rann of Kutch and Little Rann of Kutch and comprises of massive deposits of salt in the desert.
 These deposits are known for producing a mirage, and many pilgrims have shared stories about witnessing optical illusion that seem as good as real.

 The region has been so famous for its natural beauty that it was featured in numerous films in India, for example - Refugee, Magadheera, Goliyon Ki Raasleela Ram Leela, Sarainodu etc. It has also been mentioned in several books including the Booker Prize-Winning Novel, Midnight's Children, written by Salman Rushdie.
 The name, Great Rann of Kutch, was derived from the word "Rann" meaning desert in Hindi and the district it is located in.
 It is considered as one of the largest salt deserts in the entire world.